NFL running back, former Longhorn Cedric Benson killed in West Austin motorcycle crash

 In 2014, Benson was charged with public intoxication.
 Police records showed Benson was arrested following a verbal disturbance between a man and a woman in a taxi.

-Most recently, Benson was found guilty on a lesser misdemeanor charge after Travis County prosecutors dismissed a Feb.
-2017 drunken driving charge, according to our media partners with the Austin-American Statesman.
+Just days before his death, Benson was found guilty on a lesser misdemeanor charge after Travis County prosecutors dismissed a February 2017 drunken driving charge, according to our media partners with the Austin-American Statesman.

 After a plea deal, Benson was sentenced to two days in jail and ordered to pay a $200 fine.